 A chalazion is a chronic inflammatory granuloma of a meibomian gland.
 It appears to be caused by alterations in secretions with retention of secretory material due to obstruction of the ducts.
 Chalazia originating in the Zeis sebaceous glands are termed “external chalazia”; those in the meibomian glands of the tarsus are termed “internal chalazia.”

 As the gland fills with oily secretions, it increases in size over weeks.
 The lesion most commonly is seen to bulge externally through the skin and less commonly through the conjunctiva.
 It might possibly remain contained within the tarsus or break through anteriorly beneath the skin or on the conjunctival side, inducing pyogenic granuloma formation.

-- medical treatment consists of warm compresses and topical antibiotic ointment.
+Medical treatment consists of warm compresses and topical antibiotic ointment.

 It should be emphasized that any atypical or recurrent chalazion must be regarded as a possible neoplastic lesion and should be biopsied.
-Basal cell carcinoma squamous cell carcinoma, and adenocarcinoma of the meibomian glands all have been mistaken for chalazia; these are Malignant ( Malignancy is the tendency of a cancer or tumor either to invade the surrounding tissues, to destroy or replace the tissues previously present or to metastasize (spread to other parts of the body) tumors.
+Basal cell carcinoma squamous cell carcinoma, and adenocarcinoma of the meibomian glands all have been mistaken for chalazia; these are malignant.
+Malignancy is the tendency of a cancer or tumor either to invade the surrounding tissues, to destroy or replace the tissues previously present, or to metastasize (spread to other parts of the body) tumors.